newchuyalong/libgdx-learning/Using-libgdx-with-Kotlin.md

 However, if you decide to migrate your Java code to Kotlin, IntelliJ IDEA has a handy function for that.

-Open any Java file, e.g. your `DesktopLauncher` and select _Code -> Convert Java File to Kotlin File_ from the menu.
+Open any Java file, e.g. your `DesktopLauncher` and select *Code → Convert Java File to Kotlin File* from the menu.
 Repeat this process for every file you want to migrate.

 # Build and run

-That's it.
-You successfully enabled Kotlin in your LibGDX application.
+That’s it.
+You successfully enabled Kotlin in your libGDX application.
 Build and run your project to verify that everything works.

-# Examples of libgdx projects using Kotlin
+# Examples of libGDX projects using Kotlin

 These are some examples of projects that are using Kotlin, to help give you ideas on how to structure, take advantage of language features, as well as simple stuff such as build system.

 * [Ore Infinium](https://github.com/sreich/ore-infinium) (desktop, moderate size, MIT license)

-TODO: add more real life project examples of Kotlin being used for libgdx projects.
+*TODO:* add more real life project examples of Kotlin being used for libgdx projects.